Judicial murder

 Judicial murder is the intentional and premeditated killing of an innocent person by means of capital punishment; therefore, it is a subset of wrongful execution.
 The Oxford English Dictionary describes it as "death inflicted by process of law, capital punishment, esp. considered to be unjust or cruel".
+Judicial murder is not to be confused with judicial homicide, which also encompasses the lawful application of capital punishment following a legitimately procured conviction and sentence.

 Example

 An early case in which charges of judicial murder were raised was the Amboyna massacre in 1623, which caused a legal dispute between the English and Dutch governments over the conduct of a court in the Dutch East Indies that had ordered the execution of ten English men accused of treason.
 The dispute centered around differing interpretations of the legal jurisdiction of the court in question.
-The English believed that this court had not been competent to try and execute these EIC members, and so believed the executions to have been fundamentally illegal, thus constituting "judicial murder".
+The English believed that this court had not been competent to try and execute these East India Company members, and so believed the executions to have been fundamentally illegal, thus constituting "judicial murder".
 The Dutch, on the other hand, believed the court to have been fundamentally competent, and wished to focus instead on misconduct of the particular judges in the court.

+Historian and writer Robert Hutchinson has called the execution of English queen Anne Boleyn a "judicial murder".

 Uses of the term in legal discourse and literature

-Another early use of the term occurs in Northleigh's Natural Allegiance of 1688; "He would willingly make this Proceeding against the Knight but a sort of Judicial Murder".
+Another early use of the term occurred in Northleigh's Natural Allegiance of 1688; "He would willingly make this Proceeding against the Knight but a sort of Judicial Murder".

-In 1777 Voltaire used the comparable term of assassins juridiques ("judicial murderers").
+In 1777, Voltaire used the comparable term of assassins juridiques ("judicial murderers").
+Voltaire was an avowed opponent of capital punishment as such, but most noted for critiquing the French justice system in cases of judicial error, including the infamous cases of Jean Calas, who was executed (allegedly innocent) and Pierre-Paul Sirven, who was acquitted.